Aeronbroker/Aeron/README.md

 * Offering a single point of contact to the user, hiding the complexity of the multi-provider nature of the Internet of Things.
 * Collecting and aggregating information about thousands of real-world objects on behalf of the user.
-* Provide means to assemble lower-level device information (device-centric access) into higher-level Thing information (information-centric access).
+* Provide means to assemble lower-level device information (device-centric access) into higher-level thing information (information-centric access).